 Given what we have discussed earlier in this blog post, about some of the risks and dangers posed by humidifiers, it is somewhat alarming that there is so little information on where a humidifier should actually be placed in your home or in your bedroom.

-This site (A Fresher Home) has a lot of useful information on that.
-Among the key things that he mentions is that you should place the humidifier at least three feet away from your bed.
+You should place the humidifier at least three feet away from your bed.
 That seems like a logical step to take, especially when you are asleep.

-He also recommends that you place your humidifier about two feet above the floor, while also conceding that there is actually no genuine harm in placing the humidifier on the floor itself.
+Also place your humidifier about two feet above the floor, while also conceding that there is actually no genuine harm in placing the humidifier on the floor itself.

 When all is said and done, you are most likely to and probably should end up placing your humidifier somewhere close to the center of the room, regardless of where that is in the home.